awsdocs/amazon-redshift-management-guide/doc_source/odbc20-install-config-win.md

 After you download and install the ODBC driver, add a data source name \(DSN\) entry to the client computer or Amazon EC2 instance\.
 SQL client tools can use this data source to connect to the Amazon Redshift database\.

 We recommend that you create a system DSN instead of a user DSN\.
-Some applications load the data using a different user account, and might not be able to detect user DSNs that are created under another user account\.
+Some applications load the data using a different database user account, and might not be able to detect user DSNs that are created under another database user account\.

 **Note**
 For authentication using AWS Identity and Access Management \(IAM\) credentials or identity provider \(IdP\) credentials, additional steps are required\.
 For more information, see [ Configure a JDBC or ODBC connection to use IAM credentials](https://docs.aws.amazon.com/redshift/latest/mgmt/generating-iam-credentials-configure-jdbc-odbc.html)\.